naisepaul/ManCrazeShoes/README.md

 - To provide users with a place to purchase shoes for men of their interest.
 - To provide the users the ability to search and browse shoes of different categories.
+- To provide the users with the ability to save shoes to their wishlist
 - To provide the users with the ability to check their order history.
 - To provide the users with the most recents shoes from the company.